kung-foo/freki/README.md

 Rules Specification
 -------------------

 Rules are applied in order (top down) and stop after a match is found.
 The `match` field (required) is written using [BPF filter](https://biot.com/capstats/bpf.html) syntax.
-Note: not all filters make apply.
+Note: not all filters may apply.
 For example, the ethernet src and dst headers are generally zero'd out.

 ```yaml
 rules: